 Staffordshire Bull Terrier

 Staffordshire Bull Terriers, commonly known as Staffies, are strong, stocky medium-sized dogs that are very popular with families.
-Gentle and loving but with a stubborn streak, they can be challenging to train.
+Gentle and loving, they are people dogs who constantly want to give love and receive affection from their humans.
+Obedient when they want to please, but with a stubborn and independent streak, they can be challenging to train.

 Recommended forSingles, families